zscaler/terraform-aws-zpa-app-connector-modules/examples/ac/README.md

 # Zscaler "ac" deployment type

 This deployment type is intended for brownfield/production purposes.
-By default, it will create 1 new VPC with 2 public subnets and 2 App Connector private subnets; 1 IGW; 2 NAT Gateways; 2 App Connector VMs (1 per subnet/AZ) routing to the NAT Gateway in their same AZ; generates local key pair .pem file for ssh access; and generates local key pair .pem file for ssh access.
+By default, it will create 1 new VPC with 2 public subnets and 2 App Connector private subnets; 1 IGW; 2 NAT Gateways; 2 App Connector VMs (1 per subnet/AZ) routing to the NAT Gateway in their same AZ; generates local key pair .pem file for ssh access; and generates local key pair .pem file for ssh access.<br>

 There are also "byo" variables providing the ability to use existing resources (VPC, subnets, IGW, NAT Gateways, IAM, Security Groups, etc.).
 The preferred deployment configuration are App Connectors in a private subnet.
-If you desire to deploy to a public subnet, setting variable "associate_public_ip_address" to true will enable the automatic dynamic public IPv4 address assignment and set the Route Table to default next-hop through IGW.
+If you desire to deploy to a public subnet, setting variable "associate_public_ip_address" to true will enable the automatic dynamic public IPv4 address assignment and set the Route Table to default next-hop through IGW.<br>

+We are leveraging the [Zscaler ZPA Provider](https://github.com/zscaler/terraform-provider-zpa) to connect to your ZPA Admin console and provision a new App Connector Group + Provisioning Key.
+You can still run this template if deploying to an existing App Connector Group rather than creating a new one, but using the conditional create functionality from variable byo_provisioning_key and supplying to name of your provisioning key to variable byo_provisioning_key_name.
+In either deployment, this is fed directly into the userdata for bootstrapping.<br>

 ## How to deploy:

 ### Option 1 (guided):
-Optional - Edit examples/ac/terraform.tfvars with any "byo" values that already exist in your environment and save the file.
+Optional - Edit examples/ac/terraform.tfvars with any "byo" values that already exist in your environment as well as App Connector Group or Provisioning Key information and save the file.
 From the examples directory, run the zsac bash script that walks to all required inputs.
 - ./zsac up
 - enter "brownfield"